Welcome Alumni!

 Employment: I have been working for Lac du Flambeau Public School for the past 18 years.

-Comment: I got my Masters in School Counseling in 2000.
+Comment: I got my master's degree in school counseling in 2000.
 I am now a Family/Student Advocate at Lac du Flambeau and I coach both middle school and high school girls basketball and high school track at the Mercer School District.

 Giving Opportunities